standingtree/real-time-bus-tracker/README.md

 # Real Time Bus Tracker
-This project provides a real-time bus tracker for currently active Massachusetts Bay Transportation Authority (MBTA) buses on Route 1.
-Data is fetched from MBTA v3 API, and is refreshed every 10 seconds.
+This project provides a real-time bus tracker for currently active Massachusetts Bay Transportation Authority (MBTA) buses on Route 1, built from MIT xPro starter code.
+Data is fetched from the MBTA v3 API, and is refreshed every 10 seconds.
 The datapoints provided include: total currently active buses as well as the current stop and occupancy level for each active bus, displayed on a map.

 How to run:
 - Click the button at the top left of the screen to begin the real-time data feed